On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

-In addition, if $E$ is endowed with a nondegenerate sesquilinear form with respect to which $P$ is formally selfadjoint then $\tilde{B}$ can be chosen as the adjoint of $B$ if $\C^N$ is endowed with a standard sesquilinear form of the same signature as the sesquilinear form on $E$.
+In addition, if $m=0$ and $E \to M$ is endowed with a sesquilinear form $(\cdot|\cdot)$ with respect to which $P$ is formally selfadjoint then $\tilde{B}$ can be chosen as the adjoint of $B$ provided that $\C^N$ is endowed with a standard sesquilinear form of the same signature as $(\cdot|\cdot)$.